Can a contract be terminated if the effects of COVID-19 have prevented performance?

 This guidance note was, as it recorded, only Government advice and recommendations.
 It was not statutory, and accordingly did not have any legal effect.
 Accordingly, it would not displace the terms of any contract (as paragraph 7 of the note itself admitted).
 In the circumstances, businesses should treat the guidance with caution and continue to look to their own contractual terms and make their own decisions as how to best protect their commercial positions based on those terms.
 Attempts to rely on the Government guidance to justify behaviour rather than the express terms of any given contract are unlikely to be successful in later disputes or litigation.

-When faced with a potential breach of contract in current circumstances, businesses should have regard to the following key points in any commercial decisions they make:
+When faced with a potential breach of contract in uncertain economic times, businesses should have regard to the following key points in any commercial decisions they make:

 - consider the express terms of the contract, including whether there is an applicable force majeure provision;